 In addition to writing letters to students, consider having your kiddos write letters to room parents, cafeteria staff, favorite teachers, or anyone else in the school who they’d like to show appreciation for the services/help they’ve provided to them and/or others during the school year.

-After standardized testing week, Mother’s Day prep and the end-of-the-year to-do-list are on the brain.
+After standardized testing week, Mother’s Day and the end-of-the-year tasks are on the brain.

 A nice gesture is to have students create simple gifts of appreciation for mothers and/or room parents.

-Gifts don’t have to be anything fancy… a painted wooden picture frame, hand-crafted art project, poem, etc.
+Gifts don’t have to be fancy… a painted wooden picture frame, hand-crafted art project, poem, etc.

-Gift-making, especially when the item is for a loved one, brings out the warm fuzzies in kids. ❤
+Gift-making, especially when the item is for a loved one, is a beautiful touch.

 Art is a great outlet to take advantage of after standardized testing as kids have the freedom to express themselves creatively.